Skip to content

 It is possible to navigate the dependencies of a model easily with Moose Query.

-This documentation will be divided into two parts on the same schema than the containment queries:
+This documentation will be divided into two parts on the same schema as the containment queries:

 • An explanation of the MooseQuery DSL to create queries

-• An explanation of the syntactic suggar we have to cover the most common usecases of navigations queries
+• An explanation of the syntactic sugar we have to cover the most common use-cases of navigation queries

 Then they are composed of 3 parts: